 Students are encouraged to concurrently enroll in extension classes at UCLA, Santa Monica College, and other nearby community colleges.
-As part of the Moreno High graduation requirements, students are required to perform 100 hours of community service.
 Students are encouraged to join sports programs offered by the city's parks and recreation department.
 Enrichment and extracurricular activities promote positive attitudes, encourage achievement, and build self-esteem.

-DROPOUTS
+DROPOUTS & GRADUATES

-Moreno High School had no dropouts recorded for the 2016-17 school year.
+Moreno High School had no dropouts recorded for the 2017-18 school year.
 Intervention strategies used to promote attendance and reduce dropout rates include parent conferences and counseling.
 For many students, Moreno High is the final alternative to completing high school.
-Students who demonstrate a strong desire to quit high school meet the lead teacher or counseling staff to discuss options and opportunities at the local community college and adult school.
+Students who demonstrate a strong desire to quit high school meet the coordinator or counseling staff to discuss options and opportunities at the local community college and adult school.
 To support students efforts in obtaining their diploma, directed small group and individualized instruction in a positive, motivational environment is strongly emphasized and consistently applied by instructional staff.